marklcrns/ez-install/README.md

 you can focus on the things that matters the most: Perpetuate indolence.

-Ez-install is a [make](https://linux.die.net/man/1/make)-like system package installer, purely written in bash for portability, that tries to install dependencies first before the target package.
+Ez-install is a [make](https://linux.die.net/man/1/make)-like system package installer, purely written in bash, that tries to install dependencies first before the target package.
 Dependency failure may halt the target package installation.

 With ez-install, you can install a wide range of Linux packages and its dependencies with just one command.